 When chronic pain from nerve damage interferes with your daily life, it may be time to consider peripheral nerve surgery.
-At Foot & Ankle Specialists of Ohio, in Mentor, Chardon, and Geneva, Ohio, the experienced surgeons offer peripheral nerve surgery to alleviate chronic pain and restore nerve functionality.
+At Foot & Ankle Specialists of Ohio, in Mentor, Chardon, Westlake, and Geneva, Ohio, the experienced surgeons offer peripheral nerve surgery to alleviate chronic pain and restore nerve functionality.
 To find out if you’re a candidate for peripheral nerve surgery, schedule a consultation using the online booking feature or by calling the office.

 Your doctor at Foot & Ankle Specialists of Ohio may suggest peripheral nerve surgery if you have nerve conditions that cause you chronic pain or limit your foot’s functionality.
 They may recommend this type of surgery for conditions, such as:

 The experienced surgeons can perform several surgical treatments to repair nerve problems, including peripheral nerve microsurgery.

 Neuropathy is a chronic condition that results when your nerves suffer damage from an injury or from underlying medical conditions, such as diabetes.
 Nerve damage can also result from infections or exposure to certain toxins.